About us

 Our efforts will be worthwhile when we share the human powered journeys with the school children who will be inspired.
 Showing them the possibilities and presenting them with a window to a greater world is our goal.
 While the Six Summits Project is the first one, we intend to include the stories of other journeys here as well, all for education and inspiration.

 We will visit schools to meet the students both before and after the journeys to engage them, and to tap into their excitement.
 We will engage the classrooms from the ends of the world using any available technology, preferably a satellite phone to deliver voice and video clips, updates to the web site, and replies to e-mails.
-Participating educators will use supporting content surrounding each journey, making them each an effective learning tool.
+Participating educators will use supporting content surrounding each journey, making them each an effective teaching tool.

 Boskoff-Fowler Search and Rescue Fund